Quantum homomorphic encryption for circuits of low $T$-gate complexity: Introduction

 \subsection{Summary of Contributions and Techniques}

-We introduce schemes for \emph{quantum homomorphic encryption (QHE)}, the quantum version of classical homomorphic encryption; we are thus interested in establishing functionality for the evaluation of \emph{quantum} circuits on encrypted \emph{quantum} data.
+We introduce schemes for \emph{quantum homomorphic encryption (QHE)}, the quantum version of homomorphic encryption; we are \iftoggle{crypto}{}{thus }interested in \iftoggle{crypto}{}{establishing functionality for }the evaluation of \emph{quantum} circuits on encrypted \emph{quantum} data.
 In terms of definitions, we contribute by giving the first definition of quantum homomorphic encryption (QHE) in the computational setting, in the case of both public-key and symmetric-key cryptosystems.
-As a consequence, we give the first formal definition (and scheme) for the public-key encryption of quantum information, where security is given in terms of \emph{quantum indistinguishability under chosen plaintext attacks}---for which we show the equivalence of a number of definitions, including security for multiple messages.
+As a consequence, we give the first formal definition (and scheme) for the public-key encryption of quantum information, where security is given in terms of \emph{quantum indistinguishability under chosen plaintext attacks}---for which we show the equivalence of a number of definitions, including security for multiple messages. {Prior work considered the computational setting for quantum encryption of classical plaintexts only~\cite{OTU00,K07,XY12}.}